Find the Best DUI & DWI Lawyers Nationwide - TeamDUI.com

 Law enforcement personnel have a long list of mandatory prerequisites to be PROVEN BY THEM, in order to have the random roadblock pass legal muster.
 The legally valid DUI checkpoints in most states (where not prohibited by State laws) are typically set up on non-Interstate highways and are supposed to be in a “safe” location, so that traffic safety issues are not created, such as being in a sharp curve in the roadway, without adequate visibility ahead.

 Currently, thirty-eight states and the District of Columbia utilize sobriety checkpoints as part of their comprehensive drunk driving (DUI-DWI-OWI-OUI) deterrence programs.
-The states that have laws in place that do not permit DUI checkpoints are: Alaska, Idaho, Iowa, Michigan, Minnesota, Oregon, Rhode Island, Texas, Washington and West Virginia.
-Montana allows “safety checks” (seeing if the person is licensed and all passengers are wearing safety belts) which can sometimes turn into a DUI-DWI arrest, if symptoms or smells commonly associated with a drunk driver are observed.
+The states that have laws in place that do not permit DUI checkpoints are: Alaska, Idaho, Iowa, Michigan, Minnesota, Oregon, Rhode Island, Texas, Washington, and West Virginia.
+Montana allows “safety checks” (seeing if the person is licensed and all passengers are wearing safety belts) which can sometimes turn into a DUI-DWI arrest if symptoms or smells commonly associated with a drunk driver are observed.

-States with no written laws (like Alaska) permitting road block stops do not conduct checkpoints.
-In other jurisdictions (like Texas, Michigan and Oregon), the appellate courts have ruled that sobriety DWI –DUI check points are illegal, based on each state’s interpretation of either their state constitution or the federal Constitution.
+States with no written laws (like Alaska) permitting roadblock stops do not conduct checkpoints.
+In other jurisdictions (like Texas, Michigan and Oregon), the appellate courts have ruled that sobriety DWI –DUI checkpoints are illegal, based on each state’s interpretation of either their state constitution or the federal Constitution.

-By way of example, two recent decisions from the Georgia Supreme Court’s show how high the required PROOF of compliance with the Fourth Amendment is, in order for the Government to win at a pre-trial motion to suppress hearing.
+By way of example, two recent decisions from the Georgia Supreme Court show how high the required PROOF of compliance with the Fourth Amendment is, in order for the Government to win a pre-trial motion to suppress a hearing.
 In Brown v.
 State, 293 Ga.
 787 (2015) & Williams v.
 State, 293 Ga.
 883 (2015), the high court in GA ruled that the State bears the FULL burden of proving the following seven (7) elements (prerequisites) in order for a DUI checkpoint to be constitutionally permissible:

-1. The roadblock was implemented pursuant to a checkpoint program that has, when viewed at the programmatic level, an appropriate primary purpose other than “general crime control;”
+1. The roadblock was implemented pursuant to a checkpoint program that has when viewed at the programmatic level, an appropriate primary purpose other than “general crime control;”

 2. The decision to implement the specific roadblock in question was made by a supervisor in advance, and not by an officer in the field;